-Investors are included because they are one of the most important stakeholders by supporting PMI's to reach its smoke free vision, and they have to be informed of the performance of the company in all aspects.
-PMI engages with Investors through various methods including ongoing dialogue on forests and sustainability issues, corporate communications and reports such as the Sustainability Report, investor calls and ad-hoc requests public disclosures such as CDP, ESG ratings such as the SAM Corporate Sustainability Assessment, attendance and contributions to forums and events.
+Investors are included because they are one of the most important stakeholders, and they have to be informed of the performance of the company in all aspects.
+PMI engages with investors through various methods including ongoing dialogue on forests and sustainability issues, corporate communications and reports such as the Integrated Report, investor calls and investors' requests for public disclosures such as CDP, ESG ratings such as the S&P ESG Evaluation, attendance and contributions to forums and events.
 An example was the engagement in the sustainability materiality assessment, where investors' feedback was gathered.
 Their feedback in addition to the other results of the materiality assessment inform PMI's 2025 sustainability roadmap, including the climate protection strategy, for which our forest conservation commitments act as key enablers for mitigation actions.
 Another example of PMI's engagement with investors is its request for their feedback on the company's sustainability strategy and performance, including forest related issues.